-The malware is being propagated via spam emails that come with an attachment in the form of a malicious Microsoft Office document file.
-The malicious Office files contain a macro to download Ransomware-Locky files.
+The malware is being propagated via spam emails that come with an attachment in the form of a malicious Microsoft Office document file or a Java Script file disguised as documents.
+The malicious Office file contains a macro with the malicious code and the Java Script file contains the malicious code itself.
+In both cases the code is highly obfuscated and allows the malware to download and execute second-stage Ransomware-Locky files.

-The malicious Office file usually arrives on the victim's machine as an attachment as part of spam or phish emails.
-The file can be a Word document (.doc file and .docx file) or an Excel workbook (.xls file and .xlsx file).
+The malicious Office file or Java Script file usually arrives on the victim's machine as an attachment as part of spam or phish emails.
+The document files can be a Word document (.doc file or .docx file) or an Excel workbook (.xls file or .xlsx file).
+The files can arrive attached as a ZIP archive or directly attached to the email pretending to be legitimate documents.